fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 ## Adaptive pixel ratios

 This functionality enables delivering a fixed-width image that can adapt to varying `device-pixel-ratios`.
-It will add srcsets to product images.
+It will add srcsets to product images which leaves it up to the user's browser to select most optimal dpr based on ones that are offered.
 Learn about `srcset` [browser support](https://caniuse.com/#feat=srcset) and [specification](https://html.spec.whatwg.org/multipage/embedded-content.html#attr-img-srcset).
 For example the product image definition will be rewritten as follows